HaakonME/hubzilla/doc/api_item_store.md

 API item/store
 ==============

+Usage: POST /api/z/1.0/item/store

-Description: item/store posts an item (typically a conversation item or post, but can be any item).
+Description: item/store posts an item (typically a conversation item or post, but can be any item) using form input.

 Required: